Nighthawk70/MMM-forecast-io/README.md

 New Look w/ active Alert<br>![screenshot](Alert.png)
 <br>New Look w/p no active Alert<br>![screenshot](No-Alert.png)

+NightHawk70 addition:
+Added ability to configure module for a large banner for alerts to grab your attention.
+New config setting: <b>showWarningOnly</b>.
+The new setting will have to be set to true or false.
+When true the banner is only item that will show.
+You can set this up as a secondary module in Magic Mirror.
+When you set to 'true' it will not show any other items in the module.

+Added ability to store the weather data from the forecast-io API on your PC for the 'updateInterval' value.
+This will eliminate additional calls to the API and is especially useful if you have the omdoule added more than once.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: